-In May 2020, it was decided that the measure will continue in June, but the requirements were changed: 1) the employer's turnover had decreased by 50% compared to the same month in 2019 and 2) one of the following situations applied: i) the employer was not able to provide the agreed amount of work to 50% of his/her employees; and ii) the employer had to reduce by 30% or more the wage of at least 50% of his/her employees.
-The compensation was 50% of the employees' gross wage (with a maximum amount of &800 and minimum amount of minimum wage).
-In addition, employer costs remained the same: at least &150 had to be paid to the employee.
+In May 2020, it was decided that the measure would have continued in June, but the requirements were changed: 1) the employer's turnover had decreased by 50% or more compared to the same month in 2019 and 2) one of the following situations applied: i) the employer was not able to provide the agreed amount of work to 50% or more of his/her employees; and ii) the employer had to reduce by 30% or more the wage of at least 50% of his/her employees.
+The compensation was 50% of the employees' gross wage (with a maximum amount of $\in$ 800 and a minimum amount equal to the minimum wage).
+In addition, the employer was again required to contribute by at least $\in$ 150.